chainapi/chainapi-docs/docs/guides/registration.md

 ## Create an Account

-!!! note "Existing Metamask Users"
+???+ info "Existing Metamask Users"

     If you are an existing MetaMask user, it is recommended that you create a separate, dedicated MetaMask wallet specifically for ChainAPI using a new seed